 Monasteries are not the only things to do in Meteora.
 An absolute must visit in Meteora Greece with kids is the modern Natural History Museum of Meteora in Kalabaka.
 The museum also hosts a unique mushroom collection.
 The museum explains the geological and natural history of the area with a large fauna exhibition of 350 species of birds and mammals.
 These are exhibited in their natural environment and makes you travel you back in time.
 The museum organizes activities for children and family workshops.

 The impressive character of the Meteora mountains and its astonishing nature makes it very suitable for hiking tours.
-Several tour agencies organize accompanied walks for families.
+Many local tour agencies organize accompanied walks for families.
 I recommend the Easy Hiking Adventure with kids.
 Your family gets to explore the beautiful landscape filled with history stories by the guide and the impressive monasteries hidden in the mountains.
 For more information, click here.

 A great activity for everyone in Meteora is watching the beautiful sunset.
 The rocks in the area of Agios Stefanos are at the perfect place for this.
-A special Sunset tour can also be booked for the sunset.
-Here you go along a few beautiful viewpoints and you visit even more special places along the way.
+Special Sunset Tours are available for families with older children.
+These tours take you along a few beautiful viewpoints and you visit even more special places along the way.
 Click here for more information about Sunset Tours in Meteora.